super-dev/SDR-News/README.md

 [![Build Status](https://travis-ci.org/super-dev/SDR-News.svg?branch=master)](https://travis-ci.org/super-dev/SDR-News)

-Update - This has now moved to a stnadalone site https://dailydevbytes.com/ with bit more features.
+Update - This has now moved to a standalone site https://dailydevbytes.com/ with bit more features.
 You can still access find the core logic in this code which aggregates news from multiple sources such as blogs, sub-reddits and HackerNews.

 # [SDR News](https://news.superdevresources.com)